Disclose unaccompanied cash on entry and exit from a third country in postal and cargo traffic on request

 - Cash such as banknotes and coins that are valid means of payment.

-- Banknotes and coins that are not valid means of payment but can still be exchanged for a currency that is a valid means of payment.
+- Banknotes and coins that are not valid means of payment but can still be exchanged for a currency that is valid means of payment.
 For example, it is still possible to exchange German marks or Austrian schillings for euros).

-- Commodities that have a high value in relation to their volume; these are coins with a gold content of at least 90 percent and gold bars, nuggets or nuggets with a gold content of at least 99.5 percent
+- Commodities that have a high value in relation to their volume; these are coins with a gold content of at least 90 percent and gold bars, nuggets or nuggets with a gold content of at least 99.5 percent.

 - Savings books,